11 Types of Saws That Make Each Job Easier

 Unlike their other variants, these types of saws are not as efficient as the other powered saws.
 Many professionals don't consider them very purposeful for speedy work as they take more effort.
 The wood can kickback, so you have to be attentive and protect your body, hands, and face.

 Chainsaws are one of the most popular saws due to their unique design.
 Chainsaws are commonly used in tree work.
-They're very similar to band saws in shape.
+They're very similar to band saws in shape and blade orientation.

-Plus, chainsaws have a sharp tooth blade, which is attached to a chain that rotates.
+Plus, all of the various types of chainsaws have a sharp tooth blade, which is attached to a chain that rotates.
 They're used to clear bushes, carve ice to make sculptures, firewood cutting, etc.

 Among other things, they are transportable and lightweight.
 That means you can take them to your camping trips.
 Today, chainsaws are available under different brand names and types.
 So you can pick the one which works best for your task.